When 95% of breaches are human error, why is it on the last line of our security budget?

 ManTech also has some new leadership: Rick Wagner has been appointed to lead the company's Mission, Cyber, and Intelligence Solutions Group, replacing long-time head Bill Varner, who retires at the end of this year (Washington Technology).

 Eugene Kaspersky doubles down on his insistence that Kaspersky Lab was emphatically not spying for the Kremlin.
 He said this week he and his firm would quit Moscow if the Russian government asked them to conduct cyber espionage on its behalf (ZDNet).
 The US accusations are, he said, a put-up job, deliberately orchestrated by the US Government (Guardian).
 All US Government agencies are now said to have completed scanning their enterprises for Kaspersky software.
 About 15% of the Federal agencies were using it; that percent should shortly drop to essentially zero (Axios).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Brazil, China, Denmark, Germany, India, the Netherlands, Norway, Russia, Singapore, South Africa, Spain, the United Kingdom, and the United States.
+Today's issue includes events affecting Australia, Brazil, China, Denmark, Germany, India, Netherlands, Norway, Russia, Singapore, South Africa, Spain, United Kingdom, United States.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.